Indigenous Australians

 Indigenous Australians are the various Aboriginal Australian peoples of Australia, and the ethnically distinct people of the Torres Strait Islands.
-The terms Aboriginal and Torres Strait Islander peoples, First Nations of Australia, First Peoples of Australia and First Australians are also common.
+The terms Aboriginal and Torres Strait Islander peoples, First Nations of Australia, First Peoples of Australia, and First Australians are also common.
 Many Indigenous Australians prefer to identify with their specific cultural group.
 (Note: The use of the term Indigenous or Indigenous Australian is discouraged by many for being too generic or dehumanising.
 Aboriginal and Torres Strait Islanders generally prefer more specific terms for their unique cultural origins or "Aboriginal and Torres Strait Islander".)

-Estimates from the 2021 census show there were 983,700 Indigenous Australians, representing 3.8% of the Australian populations.
-Of these Indigenous Australians, 92% identified as Aboriginal, 4% identified as Torres Strait Islander, and 4% identified with both groups.
-About 84% spoke English at home and 9% spoke an Australian Indigenous language at home.
+Estimates from the 2021 Australian census show that there were almost one million Indigenous Australians, representing 3.8% of the Australian population.
+About 92% of Indigenous Australians identified as Aboriginal, 4% identified as Torres Strait Islander and 4% identified with both groups.
+About 84% spoke English at home and 9% spoke an Aboriginal or Torres Strait language at home.
 Just over half hold secular or other spiritual beliefs or no religious affiliation; about 40% are Christian; and about 1% adhere to a traditional Aboriginal religion.

 The ancestors of Aboriginal Australians moved into what is now the Australian continent about 50,000 to 65,000 years ago, during the last glacial period, arriving by land bridges and short sea crossings from what is now Southeast Asia.
-The ancestors of today's Torres Strait Islanders arrived from what is now Papua New Guinea around 2,500 years ago, and settled the islands on the northern tip of the Australian landmass.
+The ancestors of today's Torres Strait Islanders arrived from what is now Papua New Guinea around 2,500 years ago and settled the islands on the northern tip of the Australian landmass.